 As most participants, including interns, cohabit as part of the program, they may notice such signs that participants are struggling or unwell more readily than staff, particularly if they start occurring or become more focused at evening or weekends.
-If this is the case, they should express their concerns to the LSS who will then be well placed to identify additional needs that individuals may require.
+If this is the case, they should, where possible, ask for consent to share their concerns, and then should express their concerns to the LSS who will then be well placed to identify additional needs that individuals may require.